lirsacc/react-conveyor/README.md

 Very basic React wrapper / Hoc to abstract async data fetching through promises.

-There are plenty of similar implementations and more complete data-fetching solutions floating around but the original inspirations were [Relay](https://facebook.github.io/relay/) (explains the internal `fragment` naming) and [heroku/react-refetch](https://github.com/heroku/react-refetch).
+There are plenty of similar implementations and more complete data-fetching solutions floating around but the original inspirations were [Relay](https://facebook.github.io/relay/) (explains the internal `fragment` naming used orignally) and [heroku/react-refetch](https://github.com/heroku/react-refetch).
 This is mostly to unify the multiple iterations I had in various projects since we started using it at work.
 Original name was `DataProvider`, but well ... all similar combinations I could think of were taken on npm so `ReactConveyor` / `Conveyor` it is.

 Usage
 -----